Updated June 4, 2021

 Suicide Reef: 15-30+ meters (50-100+ feet), overhangs, walls, caves, loads of fish, rich corals, big game fish like cape knifejaws and musselcrackers, experienced level

-Brenton Island: 5-27 meters (16-90 feet), 800 meters (.5 miles) from St. Croix Island, caves, walls, gullies, rich soft coral, sponges and sea fans, ragged-tooth sharks, whales and dolphins possible, experienced level
+Brenton Island: 5-27 meters (16-90 feet), 800 meters (.5 miles) from St. Croix Island, caves, walls, gullies, rich soft coral, sponges, and sea fans, ragged-tooth sharks, whales and dolphins possible, experienced level

-Haerlem Wreck: 18-21 meters (60-70 feet), navy frigate built in 1958 and scuttled in 1987 to make an artificial reef, located between Bell Buoy and Cape Recife, 12 holes were blasted in the sides for sinking, soft corals, nudibranchs, lots of fish, shysharks, experienced level
+Haerlem Wreck: 18-21 meters (60-70 feet), a navy frigate built in 1958 and scuttled in 1987 to make an artificial reef, located between Bell Buoy and Cape Recife, 12 holes were blasted in the sides for sinking, soft corals, nudibranchs, lots of fish, shysharks, experienced level

-Baratz Wreck: 15-25 meters (50-82 feet), in November, 2015, in 20 knot winds and 5 meter swells, the Baratz, a 29 meter (97 foot) steel crayfish boat took on water and sank, encrusting invertebrates and sea life are gradually appearing, experienced level
+Baratz Wreck: 15-25 meters (50-82 feet), in November 2015, in 20-knot winds and 5-meter swells, the Baratz, a 29 meter (97 foot) steel crayfish boat took on water and sank, encrusting invertebrates and sea life are gradually appearing, experienced level

 Port Elizabeth Photos

-The website linked below is a good source for the available options and can arrange booking.
+The website linked below is a good source for the available options and can arrange a booking.
 You can easily find the locations on the map provided on this site.
 Their rates are the lowest and it is free to cancel or change dates.

 Things to do in Port Elizabeth (aside from scuba diving)

-Port Elizabeth and the Nelson Mandela Bay Metropolitan Municipality is a geographically large and populous area that has a well developed cultural, historical and recreational framework.
-Here is a list of some of the highlights of things to do and places to go: Addo Elephant National Park, sand boarding, Tsitsikama National Park and Kayak Tour, city walking tour, Kragga Kama Safari, Shamwari Private Game Reserve, Cape Recife Nature Reserve, Boardwalk Casino, Storms River Bridge, many beaches, Route 67 Artworks, Donkin Reserve, South African Marine Rehabilitation and Education Centre, Van Stadens Wildflower Reserve, South End Museum, Horse Memorial, Main Public Library, St. Mary’s Cathedral, Nelson Mandela Metropolitan Art Museum, Fort Frederick, Nelson Mandela Bay Stadium, South End Museum, Paul Sauer Bridge, St. George’s Park.
-This video gives you a feel for the some of the options.
+Port Elizabeth and the Nelson Mandela Bay Metropolitan Municipality is a geographically large and populous area that has a well developed cultural, historical, and recreational framework.
+Here is a list of some of the highlights of things to do and places to go: Addo Elephant National Park, sandboarding, Tsitsikamma National Park and Kayak Tour, city walking tour, Kragga Kama Safari, Shamwari Private Game Reserve, Cape Recife Nature Reserve, Boardwalk Casino, Storms River Bridge, many beaches, Route 67 Artworks, Donkin Reserve, South African Marine Rehabilitation and Education Centre, Van Stadens Wildflower Reserve, South End Museum, Horse Memorial, Main Public Library, St. Mary’s Cathedral, Nelson Mandela Metropolitan Art Museum, Fort Frederick, Nelson Mandela Bay Stadium, South End Museum, Paul Sauer Bridge, St. George’s Park.
+This video gives you a feel for some of the options.

 A cushion for emergencies provides peace of mind when on vacation.
-I recommend this diving insurance as they have worldwide coverage and provide scuba divers a quality insurance and medical assistance service.
+I recommend this diving insurance as they have worldwide coverage and provide scuba divers quality insurance and medical assistance service.

 I hope you found this post on Port Elizabeth scuba diving interesting and useful.
 If you have any questions or ideas, please feel free to share them in the comments section.
+I’d love to know of any experience you have diving in Port Elizabeth.
 If there is no comments section directly below, click here: >>comments<<